zzzprojects/EntityFramework-Extensions/docs/pages/api/options/batch-delay-interval.md

 {% endhighlight %}

 ## Purpose
-Having access to add a delay interval between batch may help to let to responsivity to other applications by giving them a chance to insert data during the delay time.
+Having access to add a delay interval between batches may help to give responsivity to other applications by giving them a chance to insert data during the delay time.

 ## FAQ

-### Why should I not use this options with transaction?
+### Why should I not use this option with transaction?
 You should not because if may often lead to lock and deadlock.

-A transaction must be a short as possible and completed as soon as possible.
+A transaction must be as short as possible and completed as soon as possible.